AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

   html_meta:
-    "description": "Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs" "title": "How to create and deploy a Sphinx site" "twitter:description": "Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs" "twitter:title": "How to create and deploy a Sphinx site" "twitter:image": "https://writing-technically.readthedocs.io/en/latest/_static/s_1_600.jpg"
+    "description": "Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs" "title": "How to create and deploy a Sphinx site" "twitter:description": "Creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs.
+You need Python, but you don't need to know Python."
+    "twitter:title": "How to create and deploy a Sphinx site" "twitter:image": "https://writing-technically.readthedocs.io/en/latest/_static/s_1_600.jpg"
     "twitter:card": "summary_large_image"
     "og:type": "website"
-    "og:title": "How to create and deploy a Sphinx site" "og:description": "Instructions for creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs" "og:image": "https://writing-technically.readthedocs.io/en/latest/_static/s_1_600.jpg"
+    "og:title": "How to create and deploy a Sphinx site" "og:description": "Creating a Sphinx site and deploying it to GitHub, GitLab, and Read The Docs.
+You need Python, but you don't need to know Python."
+    "og:image": "https://writing-technically.readthedocs.io/en/latest/_static/s_1_600.jpg"
     "og:image:type": "image/png"
     "author": "Anindita Basu"